Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 **SAML**
 SAML is a standard for securely communicating assertions about an authenticated End-User from the Identity Provider to the Service Provider.
 Although it existed before APIs became mainstream and is not aimed at API authentication specifically, communicating Access Tokens that can be used to access API resources in the exchanged assertions is possible.

-SAML 2.0 is included on the list of required standards by Forum Standaardisatie.
+[SAML 2.0 is included on the list of required standards by Forum Standaardisatie](https://forumstandaardisatie.nl/open-standaarden/saml).
 It is expected, however, that the following standards will become preferred over SAML in Use Cases that involve access to API resources.

 **OAuth**
-Although technically an authorization method, OAuth is used for End-Users authenticating themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
+Although technically an authorization method, [OAuth][[OAuth2]] is used for End-Users authenticating themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
 This Access Token can be used to make authorized API requests.
 Using OAuth is appropriate when the Client does not need to know the identity of the authenticated End-User.

 A Dutch OAuth 2.0 Assurance profile is included on the list of required standards by Forum Standaardisatie.
-The latest version of the profile can be found at https://docs.geostandaarden.nl/api/oauth/.
+The latest version of the profile can be found at https://publicatie.centrumvoorstandaarden.nl/api/oauth/.

 **OpenID Connect**
-OpenID Connect adds an identity layer on top of OAuth, making it into an actual authentication method.
+[OpenID Connect][[OpenID.Core]] adds an identity layer on top of OAuth, making it into an actual authentication method.
 It enables API Clients to verify the identity of authenticated End-Users and to obtain profile information about the End-User.

 A Dutch OpenID Connect Assurance profile is currently being drafted.
 It is expected to be added to the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://logius.gitlab.io/oidc/.